About Us

 The author Robert Gibbes Thomas is best known for his 1919 textbook "Applied Calculus: Principles and Applications".
 Though detailed personal information is scarce, his work highlights a practical approach to teaching calculus for engineering and "applied science" students.
 Thomas focused on making complex mathematical ideas accessible through clear explanations and real-world problem-solving.
 His textbook helped shape early 20th-century math education by bridging pure calculus theory with practical applications, making it a valuable resource for learners and educators in technical fields.

-A History of the Progress of the Calculus of Variations
+History of Calculus of Variations - I. Todhunter (PDF)

 Isaac Todhunter’s work details major 19th-century contributions to the calculus of variations, a must-read for math historians and researchers.

-The Calculus of Variations by Richard Abbatt - PDF
+Calculus of Variations - William Byerly | Free PDF

 Byerly’s Introduction to the Calculus of Variations explains key variational methods used in physics, math and engineering, best for advanced student.